Nick Park: Career

 Park had his first acting role in February 2011, voicing himself in a cameo on The Simpsons episode "Angry Dad: The Movie".
 In the episode, the fictional Park's new Willis and Crumble short, Better Gnomes and Gardens, is a parody of Wallace and Gromit.

 In the end of 2011, Park directed a music video for "Plain Song"—a song by Native and the Name, a Sheffield band led by Joe Rose, the son of an old university friend.
 The video was filmed at Birkdale School, Sheffield, and Park also selected the track as one of his Desert Island Discs when he went on the show in 2011, which led to suggestions that Park was using his fame to give a friend a leg up in his career.
 Park denied these claims, insisting it had become one of his favourite songs.
 The song and video can be found on YouTube.

 In April 2013, Park was involved in the British stage adaptation of Hayao Miyazaki's animated film, Princess Mononoke.
 He was the executive producer of Shaun the Sheep Movie and he also voiced himself in a cameo.

 For 2018, he directed another Aardman Animations stop-motion film, titled Early Man, which tells a story of a caveman who unites his tribe against the Bronze Age while unintentionally inventing football.

 On 21 May 2019, Park announced that a new Wallace and Gromit project was currently in the works, with no projected release date.
 In January 2022, Park announced that the project was currently in production as a television film for release in 2024 for the BBC and Netflix.
 The film, Wallace & Gromit: Vengeance Most Fowl, was first shown on BBC One on Christmas Day 2024, and also featured the return of Wrong Trousers villain Feathers McGraw.

 Personal life

 The Daily Telegraph remarked Park has taken on some attributes of Wallace, just "as dog owners come to look like their pets", overexpressing himself, possibly as a result of having to show animators how he wants his characters to behave.

 Park married Mags Connolly at the Gibbon Bridge Hotel near Chipping on 16 September 2016.
-He is not known to have children.
 Although by his own admission, he was not especially interested in football growing up, he has always nominally supported his hometown's local team, Preston North End.